 Insulating Layers—BORROW or BUY

 Depending on what temperature you’ll be camping in, you’ll want a warmer layer like a fleece and puffy jacket for the evening.
 It doesn’t have to be super technical, and borrowing something if you don’t have one is a good way to decide what you’d like to spend your money on.

-Keep in mind that insulation like down and fleece—in items like the Deviator Hoody and Illuminate Down Hoody—are more lightweight so you stay warmer but carry less weight in your pack.
+Keep in mind that insulation like down and fleece—in items like the Men's Illuminate Down Hoodie and Women's lluminate Down Hoodie —are more lightweight so you stay warmer but carry less weight in your pack.

 Shoes and Socks—USE WHAT YOU HAVE or BUY

 Opinions run the gamut on what type of shoes are best for backpacking.
 Some folks swear by high-top leather hiking boots, others by lightweight low-top hikers, and still others by running shoes or even sports sandals.
 (I backpacked the Four Pass Loop near Aspen, Colo. in Bedrock sandals, for the record.)
 Since many heavy-duty hiking shoes may take a little while to break in, the most important thing is to make sure whatever you choose are super comfortable and won’t give you blisters.
 It’s smart to choose a pair you’ve already worn around town or on the trail.